emmanuel-marty/lzsa/README.md

 Literal bytes, whose number is specified by the literals length, follow here.
 There can be zero literals in a command.

+Important note: the last command in a block ends here, as it always contains literals only.

 **match offset low**

 The low 8 bits of the match offset follows.